jarad/MWBDSSworkshop/README.md

 Start RStudio (or R GUI if you did not install RStudio).
 At the command prompt (`>`) in the Console window of R, copy-paste the following code.
 This will download and install a number of packages that we will need and create vignettes (this could take a while).
+You will need internet access during this process.

     install.packages("devtools")
     devtools::install_github("jarad/ISDSWorkshop")